davearneson/arrivinghomemusic/README.md

   mode: single
 </code></pre>
 <h2 id="play-music-automation">Play Music Automation</h2>
-<p>Finally, this last automation is what sets off the actual music when I get home.
+<p>Finally, this last automation is what sets off the actual music when I get home from work.
 It’s simply using HA zones and my iOS device to see when I enter the “home” zone.
 I have it time-conditioned, and conditioned for when my spouse is not already home, because they would probably not appreciate being blasted with my music if they’re home watching TV or just generally minding their own business.</p>
 <pre><code># automations.yaml

 - alias: Arriving Home Play Music